mhoehle/hoehleatsu.github.io/_posts/2017-03-06-spacetimenames.md

 each state.
 This was easily edited interactively in [QGIS](http://www.qgis.org/en/site/).

-We then use the new `sf` package for loading these two shapefiles back into R:
+We then use the `sf` package for loading these two shapefiles back into R:

 ```r